vectordotdev/vector/website/docs/reference/testing.md

 #### extract_from

-The name of a transform, at the end of the test events extracted from thistransform will be checked against a table of conditions.
+The name of a transform, at the end of the test events extracted from this transform will be checked against a table of conditions.

 </Field>